World Politics and Wise Leadership

 PLSC 250: Introduction to International Relations

-This course takes a cue from Cornell West, who said, “let the phones be smart.
+This course takes a cue from Cornell West, who said, “Let the phones be smart.
 We have to be wise and aspire to integrity.”
-In this course, we will look at the politics of international relations from the perspective of wise and mindful leadership.
-Students will be in enrolled in Dr. Datta’s course, PLSC 250: Introduction to International Relations (IR).
+In this course, we will look at international relations politics from the perspective of wise and mindful leadership.
+Students will be enrolled in Dr. Datta’s course, PLSC 250: Introduction to International Relations (IR).
 Students will learn core concepts of IR theory as well as follow and contextualize world events from an IR lens.
 Another focus of the class will be to critique decisions in global leadership and explore how much, and in what ways, our local and national leaders are wise and mindful.
-More broadly, this course seeks to ask: (1) What does it mean to be a wise and mindful leader?
-(2) How can students learn from the mistakes of world leaders, past and present, as they consider positions of leadership after graduating from The University of Richmond?
-(3) How can students wisely apply insights from IR theory as they consider the plethora of global challenges we face, from issues of national security (e.g., fighting the war on terrorism), to issues of global security (e.g., contending with the effects of climate change, understanding the impact of mass migration from the Global South to the Global North).
-In learning how to distinguish mindful from unmindful leadership, students will learn how to meditate and develop a daily meditation practice.
+More broadly, this course seeks to ask: (1) What does being a wise and mindful leader mean?
+(2) How can students learn from the mistakes of world leaders, past and present, as they consider leadership positions after graduating from The University of Richmond?
+(3) How can students wisely apply insights from IR theory as they consider the plethora of global challenges we face, from issues of national security (e.g., fighting the war on terrorism) to issues of global security (e.g., contending with the effects of climate change, understanding the impact of mass migration from the Global South to the Global North).
+Students will learn how to distinguish mindful from unmindful leadership and how to meditate and develop a daily meditation practice.

 IDST 190: World Politics and Wise Leadership Seminar